All Episodes

 I really do.

-Senator Kennedy is dying of the same brain tumor, same type of brain tumor that uh just claimed Bob Novak.
+Senator Kennedy is dying of the same brain tumor, same type of brain tumor that just claimed Bob Novak.

-You know, they want to keep their 60 votes in the Senate for health care and a number of other things, and uh Senator Kennedy is worried about a five-month-long vacancy he will leave after his uh death that'll deprive Democrats of the 60 votes, the filibuster proof Senate.
+And Senator Kennedy is worried about a five-month-long vacancy he will leave after his death that'll deprive Democrats of the 60 votes, the filibuster-proof Senate.

-Now here's a here's the AP story.
+Now, here's the AP story.

 I've got three things here.

-It's an AP story highlighting the Kennedy scheme.
+There's an AP story highlighting the Kennedy scheme.

-And it is from state controlled associated press.
+And it is from state-controlled Associated Press.

-A cancer stricken Senator Kennedy has written a poignant letter to Massachusetts leaders asking that they change state law to allow a speedy replacement of him in Congress.
+A cancer-stricken Senator Kennedy has written a poignant letter to Massachusetts leaders asking that they change state law to allow a speedy replacement of him in Congress.

 The letter acknowledges that the state changed its succession law in 2004 at the behest of Senator Kennedy to require a special election within five months to fill any vacancy.